Cadomin Cave

 Cadomin Cave is a natural limestone cave in the Canadian Rockies near the town of Cadomin, Alberta.

 Geography

 Cadomin Cave is located within Leyland Mountain at an elevation of 1890m, and was formed within the thickly-bedded limestones of the Palliser Formation.
 The cave consists of an upper series of spacious phreatic and keyhole-type passages underlain by somewhat smaller passages connected by tight crawlways.
 There is only one known entrance.
-Cadomin Cave is named after the town of Cadomin, an acronym for the Canada Dominion Mining company.
+Cadomin Cave is named after the town of Cadomin, a portmanteau for the Canada Dominion Mining company.